AyrA/Http2Socks/docs/Config.md

 This is the password used for authentication.

 You can type the password in the clear.
 The application will then hash it and replace the setting.
-The entry format for a hashed password is: ENC:salt:hash
+The entry format for a hashed password is: `ENC:salt:hash`

 - ENC is literal "ENC"
 - salt is a salt as Base64 encoded
-- hash is the result of HMAC(salt,password) as Base64 encoded
+- hash is the result of `HMAC('sha256',salt,password)` as Base64 encoded

 You can leave this absent to disable password based authentication.
 If this entry is absent, the "Cookie" setting must be set.